officiallysingh/joda-file-export/README.md

 ### Defining POJO as Joda Bean

-The Java bean to be used as data container must be written in an opinionated manner making it as a Joda bean, as follows.
+*The export candidate Java bean to be used as data container while writing data to file must be written in an opinionated manner making it as a Joda bean*, as follows.

 * POJO must be annotated with @BeanDefinition and extend either Bean or ImmutableBean class.
 * All properties whose data is to be written in file must be annotated with @PropertyDefinition.
 If any property is to be ignored while file writing then do not annotate the property with @PropertyDefinition, so you can ignore any properties if required.